theam/workshop-eLLMental/README.md

 ## 📚 Creating a Pinecone Collection

-For the app to work, we will need to setup a Pinecone Collection:
+For the app to work, we will need to set up a Pinecone Collection:

 1. Begin by logging into your Pinecone account.
    - Create a new project called "Workshop"